Neo-Mind/WARP/ItemNameColorSrvr.md

 ### Server-side modifications

-- Diff file will be provided to make the source changes required and it can be easily added to your server with `git apply` command.
+- Diff file will be provided to make the minimum source changes required and it can be easily added to your server with `git apply` command.

+- In addition, custom source & header files will also be provided which needs to be put inside your server's `src` folder.

-- As stated above the colors for the items are read from a seperate db file (`db/item_colors.yml` for rA).
+- As stated above the colors for the items are read from a seperate db file (`db/item_colors.yml` for rA, `db/item_colors.conf` for Herc).

 - Just like the other db files, this one also gets loaded when the server starts.
 You can also reload the database using `@reloaditemcolors` command.